coreruleset/website/README.md

 Then check your edits on http://localhost:1313/.

+## Authors

+Because users are `git` users now (there is no user "logged"), there is a [mapping between authors and github users](https://github.com/coreruleset/website/blob/main/data/authors.yaml).
+If you want to collaborate, please add your github username as the key, and your data below.
+See the examples in that file.

 ## Sending changes for review

 Once you are happy with your local changes, please send a PR.